robscodebase/react-techrouteplanner/README.md

-#  Docker Golang Protobuf MongoDB NPM Vuejs CoreUI
+#  Docker Golang GRPC Protobuf MongoDB NPM React CoreUI Webpack
 ## Technician Route Planner Demo App

-Docker Golang Protobuf MongoDB NPM Vuejs is created as a demo project for my portfolio.
+This is a demo project for my portfolio.
 If you are interested in hiring me for work please email me at robscodebase@gmail.com.

 Unless otherwise noted, these source files are distributed under the